missingno15/sandbox/test_json/README.md

 ## What I Want To Test

-* I'm not sure how what the behavior is when saving or updating JSON(B) arrays with JSON objects in a SQL environment.
+* I'm not sure how what the behavior is when saving or updating JSON(B) arrays with JSON objects in a SQL environment using Elixir.
-* If I wanted to write a SQL trigger that checks this array for JSON array for certain JSON objects
+* If I wanted to write a SQL trigger that checks this array for JSON array for certain JSON objects.

 ## Todo